hexinfra/gorox/README.md

     shell> ./gorox help

 To install, move the whole Gorox directory to where you like.
-To uninstall, remove the whole Gorox directory.
+To uninstall, just remove the whole Gorox directory.